AlwaysGuilty/ModDownloader/README.md

 ## Instructions

 Adjust `mc_version`, `mod_list`, `mod_dir` and `mod_loader` variables in the [get_mods.py](get_mods.py) and run the script.
 Make sure you have Python 3 installed.
-You will also need to provide CurseForge API key and e-mail.
+You will also need to provide CurseForge API key for accessing CurseForge API and e-mail for accessing Modrinth API.
 You can get the key by registering on https://console.curseforge.com/ and requesting it there.
 For the e-mail, contact me on Discord.

 ## Why the hardcoded Github entries?